CodelyTV/dotly/README.md

 * If you want to implement a new feature/script, please, open an issue first

+## 😊 Thanks

+A lot of dotly concepts has been inspired by (denisidoro/dotfiles)[https://github.com/denisidoro/dotfiles]

 ## ⚖️ LICENSE

 MIT © [CodelyTV](https://codely.tv)